ultralytics/ultralytics/docs/en/guides/nvidia-jetson.md

 The [onnxruntime-gpu](https://pypi.org/project/onnxruntime-gpu/) package hosted in PyPI does not have `aarch64` binaries for the Jetson.
 So we need to manually install this package.
 This package is needed for some of the exports.

-All different `onnxruntime-gpu` packages corresponsing to different JetPack and Python versions are listed [here](https://elinux.org/Jetson_Zoo#ONNX_Runtime).
+All different `onnxruntime-gpu` packages corresponding to different JetPack and Python versions are listed [here](https://elinux.org/Jetson_Zoo#ONNX_Runtime).
 However, here we will download and install `onnxruntime-gpu 1.17.0` with `Python3.8` support for the JetPack we are using for this guide.

 ```bash
 wget https://nvidia.box.com/shared/static/zostg6agm00fb6t5uisw51qi6kpcuwzd.whl -O onnxruntime_gpu-1.17.0-cp38-cp38-linux_aarch64.whl